opensafely/documentation/study_definition.md

 )
 ```

-## Adding date columns to existing covariates
+## Adding date columns to existing variables

-If you have already defined a covariate, for which you also want to
+If you have already defined a variable, for which you also want to
 add a date column, you can wrap a definition with `date_of`.

 For example, given this definition which returns matching codes: